How to offload unused apps on iPhone and free up storage

 How to free up space without offloading apps?

-While knowing how to offload apps on iPhone is an effective way to save storage, some users may want to free up space without removing apps; the good news is, there are other ways to do this.
+While knowing how to offload apps on iPhone is an effective way to save storage, some users may want to free up space without removing apps; the good news is, there are other ways to do this: clear Safari cache, declutter Photo library, and delete old messages and media attachments.

 Remember to regularly remove Safari cache; this will help to free up storage on your iPhone; here's how: